 Individuals often pursue goals together.
 For instance, when people recycle, they understand that other community members must also recycle if they are to make a significant dent in helping the environment.
-We refer to these types of goals as shared goals and capitalized on this unique property of shared goals to provide participants with feedback on environmental actions that their city, rather a single person, performs.
+We refer to these types of goals as shared goals.
+We capitalized on this unique property of shared goals to provide participants with feedback on environmental actions that their city, rather a single person, performs.

-In this study, we defined expertise as knowledge about environmental issues and manipulated participants' perceived expertise by asking them easy versus difficult knowledge questions.
-Participants then read a media message emphasizing that their city's recycling program was highly effective (positive feedback) or highly ineffective (negative feedback), and then indicated their attitudes toward the messages.
+In this study, we defined expertise as knowledge about environmental issues, and we manipulated participants' perTELL ME WHAT I DID WRONG 000 ceived expertise by asking them easy versus difficult knowledge questions.
+Participants then read a media message emphasizing that their city's recycling program was highly effective (positive feedback) or highly ineffective (negative feedback).
+They then indicated their attitudes toward the messages.
 We predicted that those who perceived they were knowledgeable about environmental issues (experts) would exhibit more favorable attitudes toward the negative message than those who perceived they were less knowledgeable (novices).
 In addition, we predicted that those who perceived they were novices would exhibit more favorable attitudes toward the positive media message than experts.